webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 In the event that this encryption scheme would need to be replaced, a new content coding scheme could be defined.
-In order to manage progressive deployment of the new scheme, the User Agent can expose information on the content coding schemes that it supports.
+In order to manage progressive deployment of the new scheme, the user agent can expose information on the content coding schemes that it supports.
 The supportedContentEncodings parameter of the Push API {{API}} is an example of how this might be done.